 What is the purpose of a company?

 I believe that all this discussion has luckily raised the curtain again on a very important topic, around what the purpose of a company really is.
 For too much time we have simply equated “for-profit” as the sole (or main) purpose for which an organization was actually built.
 During my years at the University of Bologna teaching Strategy for Non Profit, I used to challenge this assumption already by showing a different classification of organization, where profit was incidentally defined as a “mean for some specific organizations to reach their purpose”.
-What however needs to be recognized is that the legal and regulatory frameworks across the globe have typically favored very specific forms of organizations, characterized on sharing this profit among shareholders.
+What however needs to be recognized is that the legal and regulatory frameworks across the globe have typically favoured very specific forms of organizations, characterized on sharing this profit among shareholders.

 This very narrow focus is definitely an issue, as brilliantly illustrated in Daniel H. Pink’s books Drive – The surprising truth about what motivates us.